guillermooo/sublime-undocs/source/extensibility/snippets.rst

 Environment Variables
 ---------------------

 Snippets have access to contextual information in the form of environment variables.
-Sublime Text automatically sets the values of the variables listed below.
+The values of the variables listed below are set automatically by Sublime Text.

 You can also add your own variables to provide extra information.
 These custom variables are defined in ``.sublime-options`` files.

 ======================    ====================================================================================
-**$PARAM1, $PARAM2...**    Arguments passed to the ``insert_snippet`` command.
+**$PARAM1 .. $PARAMn**     Arguments passed to the ``insert_snippet`` command.
 (Not covered here.)
 **$SELECTION**             The text that was selected when the snippet was triggered.
 **$TM_CURRENT_LINE**       Content of the cursor's line when the snippet was triggered.
 **$TM_CURRENT_WORD**       Word under the cursor when the snippet was triggered.